-- 3.43 In general, a trustee appointment ceases when the trustee resigns, ceases to hold office on the relevant member board (i.e. when their term of office ends) or when they are removed by the WaterAid member who appointed them. - 3.44 Other circumstances under which a person ceases to be a trustee of WaterAid international are detailed in the Articles of Association (Article 26). - 3.45 A member may, in exceptional circumstances, remove from office an appointed trustee and make a replacing appointment.
-A written explanation must be given to and approved by WaterAid international.
+- 3.44 In general, a trustee appointment ceases when the trustee resigns, ceases to hold office on the relevant member board (i.e. when their term of office ends) or when they are removed by the WaterAid member who appointed them. - 3.45 Other circumstances under which a person ceases to be a trustee of WaterAid international are detailed in the Articles of Association (Article 26). - 3.46 A member may, in exceptional circumstances, remove from office an appointed trustee and make a replacing appointment.
+A written explanation must be given to and approved by the WaterAid international Board.